-The lien will accrue simple interest at the rate of seven percent per annum, and becomes due and payable, including all interest accrued, upon: 1) the death of the dependent(s), heir(s), or survivor(s); or 2) the sale, refinance, transfer, or change in title to the real property; or 3) escrow funding; and/or 4) default in payments.
+For estate claims where the individual dies prior to January 1, 2017 the lien will accrue simple interest at the rate of seven percent per annum.
+For estate claims where the individual dies on or after January 1, 2017, the lien will accrue at the rate equal to the annual average rate earned on investments in the Surplus Money Investment Fund in the calendar year preceding the year in which the decedent died, or simple interest at 7 percent per annum, whichever is lower.
+Liens becomes due and payable, including all interest accrued, upon: 1) the death of the dependent(s), heir(s), or survivor(s): or 2) the sale, refinance, transfer, or change in title to the real property; or 3) escrow funding: and/or 4) default in payments.